xunzhu-lab/xunzhu-lab.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our team (Marco Yzer, Jason Seigel, and myself) will present research on audience segmentation and help-seeking interventions for depression at the <a href="https://www.icahdq.org/mpage/ICA26" target="_blank">76th Annual ICA Conference</a> in Cape Town, South Africa.
+Our team (Marco Yzer, Jason Siegel, and myself) will present research on audience segmentation and help-seeking interventions for depression at the <a href="https://www.icahdq.org/mpage/ICA26" target="_blank">76th Annual ICA Conference</a> in Cape Town, South Africa.